 Australian Silky Terrier

 These two breeds are coupled together here because from the Yorkshire terrier, the Australian Silky developed.
-It is often hard to believe that the Yorkshire Terrier with his glamorous coat historically originated as a ratter.
+It is often hard to believe that the Yorkshire Terrier with his glamorous coat historically originated for ratting.
 The Australian Silky Terrier which also was originally a ratter, developed from a cross between the Australian Terrier and the Yorkshire Terrier.

 Yorkshire Terrier 1905